Chicken Coops

 You know what, though?
 That’s totally ok too.

-What grew here instead of the farm I dreamed of was something even more meaningful: a happy homestead filled with life, laughter, a little bit of chaos, and a whole lot of feathers.
+What grew here instead of the farm I dreamed of was something even more meaningful.

 Why Roots, Roost & Rafter?

-Our new name, Roots, Roost & Rafter, removes the “farm” implications of our former name and it fits us like a well-worn glove:
+The name change came from needing something that actually describes what’s here now.
+Our new name, Roots, Roost & Rafter, removes the “farm” implications of our former name and it fits like a well-worn glove:

 🥕 “Roots” for the gardens and for grounding ourselves in the homesteading life.